koto-lang/koto/crates/cli/docs/language_guide.md

 ## Language Basics

-Koto programs contain a series of expressions that are evaluated by Koto's runtime.
+Koto programs contain a series of expressions that are evaluated in top-to-bottom order by Koto's runtime.

 As an example, this simple script prints a friendly greeting.